aquasecurity/vexhub-crawler/README.md

 "git+https://github.com/facebook/react.git"
 ```

-vex-crawler will automatically retrieve the VEX files stored in `https://github.com/facebook/react`.
+vexhub-crawler will automatically retrieve the VEX files stored in `https://github.com/facebook/react`.

 ### Go
 An HTTP access will be made to identify the repository from `go-import`.